 That’s why we created Citizen Hacks, a student-run hackathon that encourages the next generation of innovators and users to actively participate in building a digital world that works for everyone.
-Citizen Hacks is a platform for university and high school students to collaborate with educators, businesses, nonprofits, and governmental organizations in exploring the challenges and potential of creating technology that benefits society.
+Citizen Hacks is a platform for university, college and high school students to collaborate with educators, businesses, nonprofits, and governmental organizations in exploring the challenges and potential of creating technology that benefits society.

 If you’re a student in high school or university, we’d love to have you!

 In addition to hacking, there will be workshops and panels with leaders in the field of privacy, opportunities to meet with sponsors, and other fun activities throughout the weekend.
 Citizen Hacks is much more than a hackathon—it’s a place for you to learn from and connect with industry leaders, innovators, and other like-minded people, all while exploring the potential of creating technology that benefits society.

 A hackathon is an event where participants use their knowledge and skills to create, develop, design, and pitch a solution to a particular problem over 36 hours.
 They’re open not just to programmers and engineers, but to anyone who’s interested in working together to find answers to the world’s most pressing problems.

 No matter what your skills are, we can use your help in responding to the central challenge of Citizen Hacks: “How can we build a digital future that protects everyone’s privacy?”
 We believe that solutions are better when they integrate diverse ways of thinking.
 There will be many opportunities to learn new skills or ideas at workshops and from the people around you.
 We’ll also be holding team building events where you can meet new people.
 Just come eager to learn and share your own knowledge!

 There are no fees to attend Citizen Hacks.